kuznevia/kuznevia/README.md

 My pet projects portfolio https://github.com/kuznevia/portfolio

-I am Frontend developer, currently working at Rostelecom IT
+I am a Frontend developer, currently working at Rostelecom IT

 How to contact me: just send me a message in telegram https://t.me/kuznevia